beyersmann-lab/beyersmannlab/content/publication/the-role-of-semantic-interpretability-and-syntactic-legality-in-complex-nonword-recognition/index.md

 ---
 title: The role of semantic interpretability and syntactic legality in complex nonword recognition
-subtitle: "*Journal of Experimental Psychology: Language, Memory & Cognition*.
+subtitle: "*Journal of Experimental Psychology: Language, Memory & Cognition* https://doi.org/10.1037/xlm0001511.
   Accepted on 19/05/2025"
 publication_types:
   - "2"